 The King and I in London at the Royal Albert Hall previewed from 12 June 2009, opened on 13 June 2009 and closed on 28 June 2009.

 Previewed 21 June 2018, Opened 3 July 2018, Closed 29 September 2018 at the London Palladium

-The multi-award winning and critically acclaimed New York Lincoln Center Theater's revival of the classic Rodgers and Hammerstein musical The King and I in London for a strictly limited five week season
+The multi-award winning and critically acclaimed New York Lincoln Center Theater's revival of Rodgers and Hammerstein's The King and I in London starring Kelli O'Hara

 Dean John-Wilson's West End theatre credits include the title role in Disney's Aladdin at the Prince Edward Theatre in 2016 and the Tim Rice and Stuart Brayson musical From Here to Eternity at the Shaftesbury Theatre in 2013.

 Na-Young Jeon's London stage credits include the role of 'Fantine' in Les Miserables at the Queen’s Theatre in 2013.

 Bartlett Sher's West End theaatre credits include J.T.
 Rogers' play Oslo at the Harold Pinter Theatre in 2017 and the David Yazbek and Jeffrey Lane stage musical Women on the Verge of a Nervous Breakdown, adapted from the film by Pedro Almodóvar, at the Playhouse Theatre in 2015.